Uniswap/docs/docs/sdk/v3/guides/swaps/01-quoting.md

 If we want to trade two tokens that do not share a pool with each other, we will need to make swaps over multiple pools.
 This is where the `quoteExactInput` and `quoteExactOutput` methods come in.

+In the `SwapQuoter` JS class, all 4 of these functions can be accessed with the `callQuoter` function, using a `Route` object.
 We will dive deeper into routing in the [routing guide](03-routing.md).

 For the `exactOutput` and `exactOutputSingle` methods, we need to keep in mind that a pool can not give us more than the amount of Tokens it holds.